Negative staining – TEM sample preparation

 Negative staining

 Biological objects need to be stained in a way that helps to distinguish their edges and internal structure.
-For this purpose we use negative staining.
+For this purpose, we use negative staining.

-It is the perfect tool when it comes to size distribution of liposomes, exosomes or polymer nanoparticles.
+It is the perfect tool when it comes to the size distribution of liposomes, exosomes or polymer nanoparticles.
 The limitation of this technique is resolution to a maximum of ~18 – 20 Å.

-What is negative staining
+What is negative staining?

-After the sample is adsorbed, blotted and washed if necessary, we apply a staining reagent is for a very short time (10-40 sec).
+After the sample is adsorbed, blotted and washed if necessary, we apply a staining reagent for a very short time (10-40 sec).
 The stain is then blotted off, air-dried and the grid is ready to be imaged.

 The most commonly used negative staining reagents are uranyl acetate and uranyl formate.
 These stains have a relatively fine grain size (4 – 5 Å) and provide higher resolution images over other stains.
 Uranyl acetate and formate also act as a fixative, preserving many protein-protein interactions on a millisecond time scale, although the low pH of the stain and its propensity to precipitate at physiological pH may be detrimental to some samples.